Dating Someone With Depression: 23 Tips From a Therapist

 Sometimes, the best support you can offer is merely being there.
 You can’t fix it or take away the pain, but you can sit with them as a supportive force while they endure it.
 It may be uncomfortable at first, especially if your partner is hurting greatly.
 You don’t need to discuss anything, you don’t need to offer solutions– just be there.
 You may sit together in silence, hold them while they hurt, or lay together.
 Your emotional support offers them a feeling of safety and stability.

 It’s normal to feel stressed, worn out, or even resentful when your partner is experiencing depression.
-It is common for partners to lose sight of their own needs, which can bring many negative feelings into relationships.
+It is common for partners to lose sight of their own needs and emotional capacity, which can bring many negative feelings into relationships.
 Make sure to prioritize your own self-care by taking time to exercise, decompress, eat right, and reach out for support when you need it.
 You won’t be much help to your partner when you’ve stretched yourself too thin anyways.

 9. Re-Think Communication

-When your partner has negative thoughts and cognitive distortions like “nobody loves me” or “I’m a failure,” it’s normal to want to tell them how silly that sounds.
+When your partner’s depression leads to negative thoughts and cognitive distortions like “nobody loves me” or “I’m a failure,” it’s normal to want to tell them how silly that sounds.
 A more helpful approach is to validate your partner’s struggles without agreeing.
 You can try saying things like, “I know depression makes you feel that way, but I’m here, and I love you,” or “that’s a tough feeling to endure, I am here to support you through that.”

 11. Practice Gratitude